Solar Financing · 2026

 A solar lease charges a fixed monthly payment regardless of production.
 A PPA (power purchase agreement) charges per kilowatt-hour of electricity actually produced.
 Both transfer system ownership to the installer.

-Who gets the federal solar tax credit on a lease?
+Who gets the federal solar tax credit on a lease or PPA?

 What happens to my solar lease when I sell my house?